Watch Mumford & Sons perform new song 'Maybe'

 - READ MORE: Marcus Mumford on solo album ‘(self-titled)’: “I’ve never felt so fulfilled around a project”

-“Maybe I’m empty/ Maybe I’m cold/ Maybe I’m halfway out the door/ But this wasn’t it/ This wasn’t all I was asking for,” the band sang on the yet-to-be-released cut (via Rolling Stone).
+“Maybe I’m empty/ Maybe I’m cold/ Maybe I’m halfway out the door/ But this wasn’t it/ This wasn’t all I was asking for,” Mumford & Sons sang on the yet-to-be-released cut (via Rolling Stone).

 Other lyrics include: “Will you stop your screaming/Just for a second?/ I really don’t care what you think/ But I care how you feel/ And I wanna be held/ In your arms.”
-Listen to the track below.
+Watch a fan-shot video here:

 “The next thing really is to get in the room with the boys in the band and start playing each other the songs we’ve written,” he explained after the release of his debut solo album ‘(self-titled)’.